Skjomen: History

-For a short period, German battleship Tirpitz hid beneath the extremely steep mountains surrounding the fjord to avoid attack by allied warplanes during World War II.
+For a short period, the German battleship Tirpitz hid beneath the extremely steep mountains surrounding the fjord to avoid attack by Allied warplanes during World War II.

 Geography

-Skjomen is known for its scenic landscape with high, steep mountains, and clear water.
+Skjomen is known for its scenic landscape with high, steep mountains and clear water.
 Skjomtind, Reintind, and Klubbviktind are three of the many beautiful mountains surrounding the fjord.
 The highest point around Skjomen is the 1894 m tall mountain Storsteinfjell.
-The Frostisen glacier, which is one of the larger plateau glaciers in Norway is located just west of the fjord.
-Frostisen covers an area of about 25 km2 and it is located at an elevation of 1710 to 840 m above sea level.
+The Frostisen glacier, which is one of the larger plateau glaciers in Norway, is located just west of the fjord.
+Frostisen covers an area of about 25 km2 and is located at an elevation of 1710 to 840 m above sea level.